Copyright © Giulia Skye 2021

 “He looked slimy.”

-“I won’t tell anyone about it either.
+“I won’t tell anyone either.
 I promise.”
 She locked eyes with him, but her words clearly weren’t enough.
-She looked down to see what he held in his hands.
+She lowered her gaze to the contract he held in his hands.

 “Would you mind signing this before we go?”